What is the NCIDQ?

 Professional Exam (IDPX) and the Interior Design Practicum.
 Building systems, codes, construction standards, contract administration, design application, professional

-practice, project coordination and egress are examined in this test (With an understanding of these codes and standards, one can design more responsibly considering all
+practice, project coordination and egress are all examined in this test (With an understanding of these codes and standards, one can design more responsibly

 Becoming a licensed Interior Designer is necessary for the future of our profession.
 This title tells prospective clients and collaborating professionals